-Public schools receive funds from the state to help them cover costs.
-Public insitutions often offer reduced tuition for those who qualify as Georgia residents.
+Public colleges and universities receive funding from the state government.
+These institutions offer reduced tuition for those who qualify as Georgia residents.

-Tuition at Emmanuel College is the same for all students.
+Tuition at Emmanuel College is the same for each student.

-International students usually do not qualify for for federal financial aid, but should research private or Emmanuel College-specific aid and scholarships.
+International students usually do not qualify for for loans or grants from the U.S. government, but should research private or Emmanuel College-specific aid and scholarships.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Emmanuel College.

-Room and board at Emmanuel College is $8,520 a year.
-This covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the school dining facilities.
-Students who do not live on-campus but would like to be able to eat in the campus dining can pay for a meal plan.
-The cost of a mean plan, or board-only, is $4,500.
+Housing and campus dining at Emmanuel College costs $8,600 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat in the Emmanuel College's on-campus cafeterias and dining facilities.
+Students who live off campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
+The cost of board-only is $5,000.

-Keep in mind, there could also be other costs associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
-Most colleges have resources for students who may struggle to participate because of cost can get help covering these fees.
+There may be optional fees associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
+Most colleges have ways for students who may struggle to participate because of cost can find ways to lower or eliminate these fees.

-The cost of getting around in college can really vary.
-Will you drive, fly, or take public transportation to school?.
-Will you need to pay to park on-campus?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or are you planning to use public transportation?
-All of these factors can drastically impact your transportation budget.
+The total cost of getting around in college can really vary.
+Will you drive, fly, or take public transportation to school?
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus easy to get around on foot?
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+All of these questions can make a big difference in your transportation budget.
 At Emmanuel College, freshman are allowed to park on campus.

-Where are a college is located can impact the amount you'll have to spend just to get around.
+A school's location can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city is sometimes pricey, but there may be more buses, trains or low-cost flight options to actually get to school.
-The Emmanuel College campus is in a rural setting in Georgia, near Atlanta.
+On the flip side, transportation in a city is often expensive, but cities may offer more buses, trains and low-cost flight options to actually get to school.
+The Emmanuel College campus is located in a rural area in Georgia, near Atlanta.

-Now, let’s go over all of the costs we've covered, to get a better idea of what is really costs to go to Emmanuel College.
+Now, let’s look at the breakdown of all expenses, to get a better idea of what is really costs to go to Emmanuel College.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Emmanuel College undergrads use financial aid to help pay for school.
-In 2021, 599 of the 883 undergrads enrolled received financial aid.
+The majority of Emmanuel College undergrads use financial aid to finance their education.
+In 2023, 599 of the 1,196 undergrads enrolled received financial aid.
 Emmanuel College meets 71% of the demonstrated financial need for undergraduates.